j-harishankar/django/README.md

 * The session key is unique for each movie (`edit_visits_5`, `edit_visits_7`, etc.).
 * The session is stored **on the server** while only the **session ID** is stored in the browser.

+## user management

+from django.contrib.auth.models import User this is the model automatically created by the framework and it can use to create or perform various functions for the new users that are created